hkimjp/wil/README.md

 # wil

-generated using Luminus version "4.44"
+generated using Luminus version "4.44" by:

-FIXME
+    lein new luminus wil +auth +postgres +reagent

 ## Prerequisites